xnt/treasure/README.md

 ## Instructions

 - A boilerplate template is set up for you.
-Clone this repo and install necessary dependencies.
+Fork this repo and install necessary dependencies.
 - Graphql-codegen is set up to generate types for the subgraph.
 You can use the generated code to query the subgraph, located in `lib/client.ts`.
 - You are allowed to use any framework (ex.
 Next.js, Remix, or client-side routing) you want.
 - Use `wagmi` for blockchain interactions.